-Argument Explanation dev=RegisterName The name of the device that is shown in discman(1M) output. partition=0-7 Specifies the partition number to test, such as partition=6(/export/s6), if mounted on partition 6. rawsub= enable disable Enables or disables the Media subtest. method=method The Media Test Methods (SyncIO and AsyncIO). rawcover=percent The media coverage (from $0-100\%$ of the partition). rawiosize=SiZe The media size to transfer.
-The values can be: 2KB $\mid$ 16KB $\mid$ 32KB $\mid$ 64KB $\mid$ 128KB $\mid$ 256KB $\mid$ 512KB fssub = enable disable Enables or disables the File System subtest. fspattern=data-pattern The File System data pattern as sequential or random. {user critical allpattern sequential random} fssize=file-system-size Indicates the File System subtest size in kilobytes or megabytes: • K k /KB kb-kilobytes • M m MB mb-megabytes • {512KB 2MB 8MB 20MB 100MB 200MB} fsiosize= I/O-transfer-size Indicates the size of the file system subtest I/O transfer in bytes or kilobytes: $\{512B\ \ 1024B\ \ 10KB\ \ 40KB\ \ 80KB\}$ wrdevbuf= enable disable Runs the Write/Read device buffer test on a specified LUN. wrdevbufptn=0xpattern The pattern to send to the Write/Read device Buffer. wrdevbufpasses= passes_per_pattern Runs the specified number of each pattern to the Write/Read Buffer on the disk. udptn=0xpattern Sspecifies a specific pattern for file system testing. wrdbptn=data-pattern wrdbptn uses the pattern for the W/R device buffer. critical is the 10 most critical patterns for fault detection. all is the complete list of hexadecimal patterns for fault detection. all patterns also includes the critical patterns.
-The default is critical.
+Argument Explanation dev=RegisterName The name of the device that is shown in discman(1M) output. partition=0-7 Specifies the partition number to test, such as partition=6(/export/s6), if mounted on partition 6. rawsub= enable disable Enables or disables the Media subtest. method=method The Media Test Methods (SyncIO and AsyncIO). rawcover=percent The media coverage (from $0-100\%$ of the partition). rawiosize=size The media size to transfer.
+The values can be: 2KB 16KB 32KB 64KB 128KB 256KB 512KB fstest= enable disable Enables or disables the File System subtest. fssize=file-system-size Indicates the File System subtest size in kilobytes or megabytes: • K k /KB kb-kilobytes • M m MB mb-megabytes • {512KB 2MB 8MB 20MB 100MB 200MB} fsiosize= I/O-transfer-size Indicates the size of the file system subtest I/O transfer in bytes or kilobytes: $\{512B\ \ 1024B\ \ 10KB\ \ 40KB\ \ 80KB\}$ wrdevbuf= enable disable Runs the Write/Read device buffer test on a specified LUN. wrdevbufiterations =passes_per_pattern Runs the specified number of each pattern to the Write/Read Buffer on the disk. userpattern=0xpattern Sspecifies a specific pattern for file system testing. selectpattern= user critical all critical is the top most critical patterns for fault detection. all is the complete list of hexadecimal patterns for fault detection. all patterns also includes the critical patterns.
+The default is critical. checkrdls= enable disable Monitor read link status counters for errors.